Neurotechnology-Exploration-Team/OpenBciWebGui/README.md

 ## Requirements

 - The program must be run on a Windows computer.
 Linux and Mac are untested.
 Safari will not work because it does not allow unsecure websockets.
 - It is NOT required to install nodejs beforehand.
+If you wish to work on the project, rebuild, or run in an IDE, keep in mind that you must use Node v9.11.2 and npm v5.6.0.
+The node is included and used by the bat file to run the program - npm is not included, and you'll have to get it separately from here - use the msi installer for windows - https://nodejs.org/download/release/v9.11.2/ (includes the correct version of both node and npm).
 - It is recommended that a web browser be installed on the computer, preferably chrome.
 Other browsers not tested.
 - Only Cyton boards will work - though the program can be used without a board.